 When you reach Chester Lake you can cross a small bridge that will allow you to hike around the lake in a counter-clockwise direction.
 There are some nice picnic spots in the trees here.
 (Please pack out your garbage from lunch!!)

 If you head left you’ll soon reach an intersection with the trail that takes you up to Elephant Rocks and the Three Lakes Valley.
 (See the description below.)

-To get to Three Lakes Valley take the trail that follows the west shore of Chester Lake.
-In very short order (about 60 metres) look for a spur trail heading up into the woods.
+To get to the Three Lakes Valley take the trail that follows the west shore of Chester Lake.
+In very short order (about 60 m) look for a spur trail heading up into the woods.
 Hike through dense woods for 5 to 8 minutes to reach giant boulders that some people call the Elephant Rocks.
 This is a popular spot for lunch and bouldering.
 If you have kids be sure to do the side-trip at least this far.

 These are actually tarns – mountain lakes formed in a cirque by a glacier – and reportedly the first lake is the prettiest.
 It’s also one where you might want to cool off on a hot summer’s day.